 Travel restrictions enforced in Canada

-What do restrictions in the EU mean for the UK?
+What do restrictions in the EU mean for the UK post Brexit?

 Is there an international travel ban in New Zealand?

 On March 19th, the government in New Zealand announced an international travel ban to almost all travelers with immediate effect.
 New Zealand has reciprocated with Australia, allowing their citizens entry to the country, but otherwise, only nationals, residents, and immediate family members of nationals and residents will be allowed entry.
 As with many other countries, anyone allowed entry to the country will have to observe 14 days of self-quarantine or managed isolation in an approved facility, and this has not changed in 2021.